rpast/ALP/README.md

   - [Todo](#todo)

 ## Changelog
+- 20231226 - ```gpt-4-1106-preview``` added as default generative model.
+User can change it in ./lib/params.py in _PROD_MODEL_.
+Collection creation page count bug fix.
+- 20230911 - define custom agent behavior in ./static/data/simulacra.json and choose them in session manager from a drop-down menu.
+- 20230406 - bug-fix that prevented program to initialize database under /static/data/dbs/; requirements.txt fix
 - 20230705 - new data model, SBERT based embeddings
 - 20230411 - interface upgrade, UX improvements, bugfixes
-- 20230406 - bug-fix that prevented program to initialize database under /static/data/dbs/; requirements.txt fix
 - 20230405 - program stores converastion history
-- 20230911 - user can define custom agent behavior and choose them from the drop-down menu in session manager.

 ## Introduction
 ALP enhances the accuracy of responses of GPT-based models relative to given PDF documents by using a retrieval augmentation method.
-This approach ensures that the most relevant context is always passed to the model as a context to user's question.
-The intention behind ALP is to assist the overwhelming knowledge base of research papers, books and notes, making it easier to access and digest content.
+This approach ensures that the most relevant context is always passed to the model.
+The intention behind ALP is to assist exploration of the overwhelming knowledge base of research papers, books and notes, making it easier to access and digest content.

 Currently ALP utilizes following models:
 1. Text embedding: ```multi-qa-MiniLM-L6-cos-v1```
-2. Generation: ```gpt-3.5-turbo```.
+2. Generation: ```gpt-4-1106-preview'```, ```gpt-4-32k```, ```gpt-4```, ```gpt-3.5-turbo-16k```, ```gpt-3.5-turbo```.

 ## Features
 - **Conversational research assistant**: Interact with and get information from collections of pdf files.